-In 1872 the Chiricahua were visited by a special commissioner, who concluded an agreement with Cochise, their chief, to cease hostilities and to use his influence with the other Apache to this end.
+In 1872 the Chiricahua were visited by a special commissioner, who concluded an agreement with Cochise, their chief, to cease hostilities and use his influence with the other Apache.
 By Fall, more than 1,000 of the tribe were settled on the newly established Chiricahua Reservation in southeast Arizona.
-Cochise died in 1874, and was succeeded as chief by his son Taza, who remained friendly to the Government.
+Cochise died in 1874 and was succeeded as chief by his son Taza, who remained friendly to the Government.
 Still, the killing of some settlers who had sold whiskey to the Indians caused an intertribal broil, which, in connection with the proximity of the Chiricahua to the international boundary, resulted in abolishing the reservation against their will.
-The Camp Apache agency was established in 1872, and in the year following, 1,675 Indians were placed there.
-But, in 1875 this agency was discontinued and the Indians, much to their discontent, were transferred to San Carlos, where their enemies, the Yavapai, had also been removed.
+The Camp Apache agency was established in 1872, and the year following, 1,675 Indians were placed there.
+But, in 1875, this agency was discontinued, and the Indians, much to their discontent, were transferred to San Carlos, where their enemies, the Yavapai, had also been removed.

 The members of Geronimo’s band were the last to resist U.S. government control of the southwest.
 They finally surrendered in 1886 and were exiled to Florida, Alabama, and Oklahoma.
-The tribe was then released to Fort Sill, Oklahoma, and the Mescalero Reservation in New Mexico, where the majority of the tribe live today.
+The tribe was then released to Fort Sill, Oklahoma, and the Mescalero Reservation in New Mexico, where most of the tribe live today.

-Geronimo’s last stronghold was the Chiricahua Mountains in southeastern Arizona, part of which is now inside Chiricahua National Monument.
+Geronimo’s last stronghold was the Chiricahua Mountains in southeastern Arizona, part of which is now inside the Chiricahua National Monument.

 The Jicarilla Apache were just one of six southern Athapascan groups that migrated out of Canada sometime around 1300 to 1500 A.D.
 Moving their way south; they settled in the southwest where their traditional homeland covered more than 50 million acres across northern New Mexico, southern Colorado and western Oklahoma.